 The last kilometre or so until Flambouri the path climbs slightly uphill among low firs adorned (or attacked) by mistletoe.
 After a while the chimney peaking above the trees signals that the refuge is near.
 Except for good if slightly expensive food (5.30e for a plate of bean soup) the refuge offers simple accommodation, too.
 For 10e you can stay overnight on a mattress in a dorm and enjoy the quiet and peaceful Parnitha after all the day-trippers are gone.

 For the way back we choose to climb down to the Houni valley on the other side of the Flambouri ridge.
-Right in front of the refuge there is a wooden sign pointing towards Mpafi Refuge.
+Right in front of the refuge, there is a wooden sign pointing towards Mpafi Refuge.
 Follow the sign searching for a path marked by light blue paint heading straight down to the valley.
 This path is not very clear and almost non-existing in some places.
 We had to really pay attention to the faded markings and small stone pyramids to stay on track.
-Even so we got lost few times.
-However, this was my favourite part of the hike!
-With all the tracking, scrambling over rocks and wading through the snow fields it felt like a real mountaineering adventure.
-If this doesn’t sound like much fun to you you can follow easier but longer path winding around the hillside.
+Even so, we got lost few times.
+However, this was my favorite part of the hike!
+With all the tracking, scrambling over rocks and wading through the snowfields it felt like a real mountaineering adventure.
+If this doesn’t sound like much fun to you, you can follow easier but longer path winding around the hillside.

 Once on the bottom, the path widens a little and runs up and down on the sides of the rocky ravine.
 This last section of the hike was a lot of fun.
 The path is quite exposed at places and involves some steep descends and scrambles.
 At some point it’s joined by the trail from Mpafi refuge and the last part before reaching Thrakomakedones is marked red.